Mainlining Nostalgia: Making the Winamp Skin Museum

 I hope that the site feels simple to users, even obvious.
 At its core it’s just a single scrollable grid of filterable screenshots with a live preview when you select one.
 But, both the decision behind that design, and how I built it, were driven by a well defined vision.

 Websites that curate skins have been around since skins were first “a thing”.
 However, since that time, the web, bandwidth, and CPUs have come a long way.
 So, I set out to build a website that leveraged this technical progress to saturate the user with as much Winamp skin aesthetic as possible.
-Delivering on this vision required solving a two interesting problems:
+Delivering on this vision required solving two interesting problems:

 Get lots of skins with screenshots